What is Down syndrome?

-What's it like to have a child with Down syndrome?Since Quinn is only 5 months old, it's hard for me to answer this question.
-I can say that after our prenatal diagnosis, the rest of the pregnancy was stressful and closely monitored.
+What's it like to have a child with Down syndrome?After our prenatal diagnosis, the rest of the pregnancy was stressful and closely monitored.
 We went in for weekly ultrasounds and it seemed that doctors always found something that worried them.
 Quinn was born early and relatively healthy, and all the potential problems that showed up on ultrasounds had resolved themselves upon his arrival.
 The first year, from what I've been told and experienced thus far, is a whirlwind of appointments and diagnostic tests.
-Because of the associated health problems listed above, doctors take a let's-rule-this-out stance, so we've been sent to a number of specialists to check his hearing, thyroid levels, swallow function, and other anomalies.
+Because of the associated health problems listed above, doctors take a let's-rule-this-out stance, so we were sent to a number of specialists to check his hearing, thyroid levels, swallow function, and other anomalies.

 There are many other blogs written by parents like me who say things like, "Down syndrome is the best thing that ever happened to this family" or "I don't know what I did to deserve such an amazing experience."
 That's not my take.
 I'm not a sunshine and rainbows kind of person, and I'm not going to paint an overly rosy picture to make myself feel better.
 I'm a realist and Down syndrome can be tough.
 But so can a lot of things that typically-developing kids experience.
 I think parenting in general is tough, but Down syndrome is not the end of the world.
 Quinn is just like any baby: he smiles, he sleeps, he poops, and he plays.
 He's downright awesome, really.